Midwives/Staff

 Aubrei Ackerman MSM

-Meghan Filer LM CPM
+Meghan Filer MSM

 I was called to this work; midwifery was not really a choice for me.
 My journey into this career began with the birth of my child Phoebe, on a stormy October Sunday in 2008.
 Her labor, birth, and my postpartum experiences pulled me to community midwifery in a way I had never known before.
 I felt strongly that all birthing people should have access to all the resources and options available to them, and be able to make informed decisions about their birth.